Crypto rocket. Pixabay image.

 This article presents the number of verified users and monthly transacting users (MTU) of Coinbase Global, Inc., (NASDAQ: COIN).

-These measures are part of Coinbase’s key business metrics which the company uses to evaluate its business performance, identify trends, and make strategic decisions, according to the 2022 annual report.
+Coinbase uses the verified users and monthly transacting users as part of its key business metrics to evaluate business performance, identify trends, and make strategic decisions, according to the company’s annual report.

 Table Of Contents